rio/enabling-experimentation-talk/README.md

 # Part 3: The updates

+To emulate some more experimental changes we'll make a couple more changes to the podinfo deployment.
+These are just updates to the configuration and image versions but these could just the same be actual application code changes or even completely new infrastructure applications like using a different database.

 ## Image version update

+Let's start with another image version update.

 1. Navigate back to your branch by clicking on your branch name near the pull request title.